 Play Therapy

-Therapy for children (3+) in Lone Tree, CO
+Therapy for children (3+) in Greenwood Village, CO

 Does it feel like every time you figure out one way to help your child…it doesn’t work again or a new tricky behavior pops up?

 Maybe your child keeps saying they have a ‘weird’ or ‘icky’ feeling, and nothing helps the feeling stay away for long.
 Perhaps most transitions (such as going to school or coming home after school) are leading to meltdowns, or maybe you dread asking your child to do anything because you know it’ll lead to a meltdown.
-You may be worried about your child, or simply at your wits end.
+You may be worried about your child, or reaching your boiling point.

 Whatever it is that your child is experiencing, you’re beginning to notice the impact of this in various areas of their life: